janeberry/ApplicationProject/README.md

 # Dog Walking Matching Application

-**Purpose**: This application allows users to input the time they plan to walk their dog and match them with other nearby dog owners for joint walks.
+This application allows users to input the time they plan to walk their dog and match them with other nearby dog owners for joint walks.

 **Key Features**:
 - User registration and login